To send Reconnect SMS messages to users, you must do the following:

 Prerequisites

-- Offer a RESTful API for sending messages, either using a “Send SMS” endpoint or an API-based events service.
+- Offer a RESTful API for sending messages, using either a “Send SMS” endpoint or an API-based events service.

 - No Auth